CVector-Energy/cvec-python/README.md

 ## `get_metric_data(?names, ?start_at, ?end_at)`

 Return all data-points within a given [`start_at`, `end_at`) interval, optionally selecting a given list of metric names.
-The return value is a Pandas DataFrame with three columns: name, time, value.
+The return value is a Pandas DataFrame with four columns: name, time, value_double, value_string.
 One row is returned for each tag value transition.

 ## `get_metrics(?start_at, ?end_at)`